Arabic literature: Late 20th century to early 21st century

 Other major post-war poetic voices include Fadwa Touqan (Palestine, 1917–2003), Rabāb al-Kāẓimī (Iraq, b.
 1920), Jalīla Riḍa (Egypt, 1920–2001), Salma Khadra Jayyusi (Palestine, 1926-), Lami'a 'Abbas 'Amara (Iraq, b.
 1927).

-The poetry of Saniya Salih (Syria, 1935–85) appeared in many well-known magazines of her time, particularly Shi’r and Mawaqif, but remained in the shadow of work by her husband, the poet Muhammad al-Maghout.
+The poetry of Saniya Salih (Syria, 1935–1985) appeared in many well-known magazines of her time, particularly Shi’r and Mawaqif, but remained in the shadow of work by her husband, the poet Muhammad al-Maghout.
 Her later poems often address her relationship with her two daughters, and many were written during her illness, as she died of cancer.

-Other Arab post-war poetesses include Zubayda Bashīr (Tunis, b.
+Other Arab modern poetesses include Zubayda Bashīr (Tunisia, b.
 1938); Ghada al-Samman (Syria, b.
-1942), known not only for poetry, but also for short stories and novels, Su'ad al-Sabah (Kuwait, b.1942) and Hamda Khamis (Bahrain, b.
-1946), who is regarded as Bahrain's first female free-verse poet.
+1942), known not only for poetry, but also for short stories and novels, Su'ad al-Sabah (Kuwait, b.1942), Hamda Khamis (Bahrain, b.
+1946), who is regarded as Bahrain's first female free-verse poet and Rasha Omran (Syria, b.
+1964).

 More recent Arabic literature has seen a growing number of female writers' works published: Suhayr al-Qalamawi, Ulfat Idlibi, Layla Ba'albakki, Zuhrabi Mattummal, Hoda Barakat, Alifa Rifaat, Salwa Bakr and Samiha Khrais are some of these novelists and prose writers.
 There has also been a number of significant female authors who wrote non-fiction, often exploring the female condition in Muslim societies, including Zaynab al-Ghazali, Nawal el-Saadawi and Fatema Mernissi.

 Women writers in the Arab world have unavoidably courted controversy.
 Layla Ba'albakki, for instance, was charged with obscenity and "endangering public morality" a few months after she published her collection of short stories titled Tenderness to the Moon (1963).
 The Lebanese vice squad actually traveled to every bookstore, where the book was sold, to confiscate all remaining copies because of its erotic content.

 In Algeria, women's oral literature used in ceremonies called Būqālah, also meaning ceramic pitcher, became a symbol of national identity and anti-colonialism during the War of Independence in the 1950s and early 60s.
 These poems are usually four to ten lines in Algerian Arabic, and cover topics ranging from everyday life, like love and work, to the political, like the struggle for independence.
 Since using Algerian Arabic as poetic language was considered an act of cultural resistance in itself at the time, these poems took on a revolutionary implication.